 Checking this list daily helps me get motivated massively.
 It keeps me in check.
 Say if one day I don’t feel like writing but I fancy getting my camera out, I can see what posts are coming up and batch photograph for a couple of them.
 If I can’t be bothered to take photos, or perhaps it’s such a dull day outside that the lighting would cause problems with my images then I’ll just start writing a few posts.
 I might write a whole post in one sitting, or I might flip between a bunch of posts just writing introductions, it really depends where my motivation lies that day.

-I find that being organised as a blogger is about working smarter not harder.
-Using your time effectivly to get tasks done will help you to stay productive and motivated for so much longer.
-Set chuncks of time to certian tasks, once that time is finished, have a 5 minute break and then go onto another bunch of tasks that need to get done.
+I find that being organised as a blogger is about working smarter, not harder.
+Using your time effectively to get tasks done will help you to stay productive and motivated for so much longer.
+Set chunks of time to certain tasks, once that time is finished, have a 5-minute break and then go onto another bunch of tasks that need to get done.

 Use a method that works for you.
-The digital document is what has worked for me on and off for a few years.
-I have tried different approaches like note books that are specifically for bloggers but always a) get bored of them or b) loose them.
-Having a safe digital copy thats easy to adapt fits me and my work-to-life lifestyle easily.
+The digital document has worked for me on and off for a few years.
+I have tried different approaches like notebooks that are specifically for bloggers but I always a) get bored of them or b) lose them.
+Having a safe digital copy that’s easy to adapt fits me and my work-to-life lifestyle easily.

 What do you do to stay organised as a blogger or for life in general?
-I definitely need tips on how to stay organised with the house work, I’m yet to find a method where I can keep on track of what I need to do when for that.
-I use a large family calendar thats on our fridge for everything we’re doing, that has been my most successful way to keep track of appointments, playdates and special events for years.
+I definitely need tips on how to stay organised with the housework, I’m yet to find a method where I can keep on track of what I need to do for that.
+I use a large family calendar that’s on our fridge for everything we’re doing, that has been my most successful way to keep track of appointments, playdates and special events for years.

 this post contains affiliate links, it doesn’t cost you a thing by clicking on them but I will just make a few pence if you do – read more in my disclaimer